Harbormaster-AI/circle.ci.orb/README.md

-# Harbormaster CircleCI Orb - Project Generator
+# Harbormaster CircleCI Orb - DevOps Project Generator

 ![alt text](http://harbormaster.ai/wp-content/uploads/2021/03/captain_harbormaster-e1617238219491.png)

 **Say goodbye to Hello World!**

 The Harbormaster Orb is a simple, yet powerful way to leverage CircleCI to automate the generation of DevOps projects to produce fully functional applications that can be deployed to, tested, and run through your CircleCI pipeline.
-Choose from a growing set of tech stacks.
+It includes generating the CircleCI config.yml necessary to execute a pipeline.

 [Learn more ](http://docs.harbormaster.ai/) about Harbormaster.

-## High Level Overview
 ![alt text](http://harbormaster.ai/wp-content/uploads/2021/04/harbormaster-orb-how-it-works.png)

-## Orb Declarations
+## Declarations

-### Version
-    version: 2.1

 ### Orb Declaration
     orbs:
       harbormaster/projectgenerator@2.1.4

 ### Job Declaration
+    workflows:
+      your_work_flow:
         jobs:
-      generate-devops-project:
-        docker:
-          - image: 'circleci/node:latest'
-        steps:
-          - harbormaster/initialize:
-              api-token: "DsJqTpYht3LcKb80 or PUT_YOUR_API_TOKEN_HERE"
-          - harbormaster/generate_devops_project:
+          - harbormaster/generate:
             project-as-code-yaml-file: "src/examples/project.as.code/angular-project-as-code.yml"

-*Before proceeding, the following must be considered:*
+## Getting Started

+#### Harbormaster API Token

+To use this Orb, you must first register at platform.harbormaster.ai to get your own API token and assign a Personal Git Access Token to ensure uninterrupted secure Git commits by Harbormaster

+Once registered, create an environmental variable on CircleCI named HARBORMASTER__API__TOKEN and assign it your Harbormaster API token..

+See https://circleci.com/docs/2.0/env-vars/ for more details on assigning an environment variable.

-####Using Git
+#### Using Git
-**Username and Password**
+**Project Commit**

-In order for Harbormaster to commit the generated project files to your Git repo, you must edit the project-as-code YAML file and supply your username and password to the Git section.
+In order for Harbormaster to commit the generated project files to your Git repo, you must edit a Project-as-Code YAML file and supply your username, possibly your password, and other relevant fields to the Git section.

 Keep in mind direct password usage on GitHub and Bitbucket will soon be deprecated, in favor of personal Git access tokens.

-Repository:
+Create a personal access token and provide it as part of your user details on Harbormaster.

+**Create The Repository**

-Be sure to create the repository before generating the project.
+Be sure to create the Git repository before generating the project.

-####Using Docker
+#### Using Docker
-If using Docker, in order for Harbormaster to push the Docker image created as part of the pipeline processing, be sure to apply the correct credentials and repo related information within the docker section of the project-as-code YAML file.
+If using Docker, in order for Harbormaster to push the Docker image created as part of the pipeline processing, be sure to apply the correct credentials and repo related information within the docker section of the Project-as-Code YAML file.

-####Harbormaster API Token
-A general purpose CircleCI user account has been created resulting in the user token above `DsJqTpYht3LcKb80`.
-This CircleCI user token will work for project generation usage.
-However, as mentioned previously, you will have to apply your Git username and password within your project-as-code YAML file.

-Instead consider registering at [platform.harbormaster.ai](platform.harbormaster.ai) to get your own API token and assign a personal Git access token to ensure uninterrupted secure Git commits by Harbormaster.

 #### Workflows